 Mimi Jensen is a painter who is inspired by her observations.
 She translates that inspiration into convincing portrayals of reality, whether painted from life or from her own imagination.
 Her paintings range from the still life to interiors to imaginary environments, with an emphasis on the still life in recent years.
-More than 200 of her works are in collections worldwide.
+Her works are in hundreds of collections worldwide.

 Jensen’s education and early work experience were eclectic – Bachelor of Arts in Psychology, Speech Therapist, Technical Editor, and for those coveted travel benefits, airline Analyst.
 Eventually she was able to pursue her love of creating art by returning for graduate studies in drawing and painting to California State University, Long Beach.
 While a graduate student she was selected for her first commercial gallery show, which led to subsequent exhibitions and launched her professional career as a painter.
 Since then, she has been largely self-taught while supplementing her own studio work with occasional workshops — U.C.
 Berkeley (Leigh Hyams), Gage Academy (John Morra, Jim Phalen), Bay Area Classical Atelier (Juliet Aristides), Stanford — to further her art education.
-She has exhibited widely in the U.S., has been featured in numerous print and online publications – Professional Artist, American Art Collector, California Home+Design, The Artist’s Magazine, Fine Art Today, Southwest Art, New American Paintings, ArtBusiness.com, Venetian Red — and has been represented by Hespe Gallery in San Francisco since 1994.
+She has exhibited widely in the U.S., has been featured in numerous print and online publications – American Art Collector, California Home+Design, Fine Art Today, New American Paintings, Professional Artist, Southwest Art, The Artist’s Magazine, ArtBusiness.com, Venetian Red.
+She is currently represented by Andra Norris Gallery, Burlingame, CA